eigenkarmanetwork/EKN/README.md

     pip install -r requirements-dev.txt
     python -m pytest

+#### Slow tests

+Some tests take a while to run (like > 1 minute), so are disabled by default.
+To run them, add the `--runslow` option, e.g.

+    python -m pytest --runslow

 ### Generate data

 If you want to prepopulate your database with services, users and votes, use the following: